psalmody/databridge/README.md

 # DataBridge

-A framework for automated and programatic data transfer.
+A framework for automated and programmatic data transfer.
 Separate source and destination modules allow for a high degree of customization and deployment-specific data handling.